suncoast-devs/handbook/lessons/react-state-with-fetch/index.md

 </ul>
 ```

-Two dimensional arrays can be tricky at first so study this code.
+Two-dimensional arrays can be tricky at first, so study this code.
 Maybe some
 `console.log` will help make the code more clear:

 ```jsx